Trideep555/react-practice/README.md

 Music - Different Music of all genres and languages have an option to play music fully integreted with jio savaan api Games- Different games,developers,stores listed with overview screenshots of the games as well as genres and ratings

+# Project No - 5
+Notes App using Tailwind and Redux
+Simple Notes Keeping App Inspired From Google Keep Used Redux toolkit Store to keep track of the Notes Notes are saved with localStorage